Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 • labori – to work

-2. The present tense ending is -as.
-It is the same for all persons and numbers:
+2. The present tense ends in -as, the same for all persons:

 • mi sidas – I sit